 The university is represented by the following official touring musical organizations: University Choir, Symphonic Wind Ensemble, Marching Band, Jazz Ensemble, Music Theatre, and Symphony Orchestra.
-Students may also participate in the University Singers, Chamber Singers, Women’s Chorale, Matador Singers, Lubbock Chorale, Court Jesters, Symphonic Band, Concert Band, University Band, Jazz Bands and Combos, Chamber Ensembles, University Strings Orchestra, Chamber Orchestra, Woodwind Ensemble, Woodwind Quintet, String Ensemble, String Quintet, Harp Ensemble, Flute Ensemble, Clarinet Choir, Horn Ensemble, Trombone Ensemble, Trumpet Choir, Tuba/Euphonium Ensemble, Brass Quintet, Percussion Ensemble, Steel Drum Bands, Early Music Ensemble, Celtic Ensemble, Tzumba World Music Ensemble, Mariachi Ensemble, and piano accompanying.
+Students may also participate in the University Singers, Chamber Singers, Women’s Chorale, Matador Singers, Lubbock Chorale, Court Jesters, Symphonic Band, Concert Band, University Band, Jazz Bands and Combos, Chamber Ensembles, University String Orchestra, Saxophone Quartets, Chamber Orchestra, Woodwind Ensemble, Woodwind Quintet, String Ensemble, String Quartets, Harp Ensemble, Flute Ensemble, Clarinet Choir, Horn Ensemble, Trombone Choir, Trumpet Choir, Tuba/Euphonium Ensemble, Brass Quintet, Percussion Ensemble, Steel Drum Bands, Early Music Ensemble, Celtic Ensemble, Tzumba World Music Ensemble, Mariachi Ensemble, Ballet Folklorico, Balkan Ensemble, Mbira Group, and piano accompanying.
 Each group studies a broad and representative repertoire and maintains an annual public performance calendar.
 Participation is open to any university student who meets audition requirements.

 Back to Top

-Tech Parents, an incorporated non-profit organization, was established in 1956 to provide a network of parents and family members as well as support programs and services offered in collaboration with Parent and Family Relations.
-Member contributions enable the awarding of student scholarships annually and program support.
+The Texas Tech Parents Association (TTPA), an incorporated non-profit organization, was established in 1956 to provide a network of parents and family members as well as programs and services for Texas Tech students and their families.
+Programs and services include scholarships, faculty and student awards, the Road Raiders Safe Travel Network, and local chapters of TTPA.
+Membership dues and donations enable the awarding of student scholarships as well as provide program support.